ksatyaki/srnp/README.md

 ###What is SRNP?

-It's a complete recreation of the PEIS Kernel in C++ using Boost for a large part.
+It's a reimplementation of the PEIS Kernel in C++ using Boost for a large part.
 It uses all principles from the PEIS Kernel - but it uses no source code from the original PEIS written in C. The concepts were programmed as I understood them.
 I did look at a few lines of the original code from time to time to get inspiration.